Cooking with school aged kids

 Kids who help in the kitchen can learn valuable skills that will assist them both at home and at school.

-When preparing a meal, it is certainly easier and faster to do things yourself.
-So why should you encourage your school-age child to join you in the kitchen?
+When preparing a meal, it is certainly easier and faster to do things yourself, so why should you encourage your school-age child to join you in the kitchen?
 Because lessons learned in the kitchen can benefit your child both at home and in the classroom!

 Cooking teaches your child about healthy eating.
-Kids are usually interested in conversations about nutrition, so use the kitchen or trip to the grocery store to ask thought provoking questions like, “What foods could we use to make a really colorful dinner?”
+Kids are usually interested in conversations about nutrition, so use the kitchen or trip to the grocery store to ask questions like, “What foods could we use to make a really colorful dinner?”
 Take time to discuss the importance of the different food groups and let your child help plan a healthy menu.

 Working together in the kitchen helps develop social skills.
 Learning to work together, take turns and solve problems encourages patience, cooperation and teamwork.
 Cooking also allows families time to communicate and connect, especially after a long day at school or work.